 And the Luxury Card™ Mastercard® Gold Card™ and Luxury Card™ Mastercard® Gold Card™ come with an airline travel credit of up to $200, a Global Entry Application Fee Credit of $100, and a complimentary Priority Pass Select lounge membership.

 The Platinum Card® from American Express: Best for Rideshare Rewards

 If you’re someone who spends a lot of money each month on Uber rides, The Platinum Card® from American Express could be one of the metal credit cards for you.
 With this card, you’ll get $15 in Uber Cash added to your Uber account each month.

 You will need to pay a hefty $695 annual fee to get this card.
-But if you subtract, the $200 Uber Cash credit, that brings your true cost down to $495.
+But if you subtract, the $200 Uber Cash credit, that brings your true cost down significantly.
 And this card also comes with a:

 - $200 airline credit

 - Up to $100 fee credit for Global Entry or TSA Pre Check.

 In addition to all the benefits listed above, you’ll earn 5x Membership Rewards Points for flights that are booked directly with airlines or with American Express Travel up to $500,000 on these purchases per calendar year and earn 5X Membership Rewards® Points on prepaid hotels booked with American Express Travel.

 If you’re looking for luxury, The Platinum Card® from American Express has got you covered.
 You’ll receive complimentary benefits at over 1,000 Fine Hotels & Resorts properties.
 And you’ll get free access to over 1,300 airport lounges through the American Express Global Lounge Collection.